dovecot/documentation/source/installation_guide/startup_scripts/launchd_plist_file.rst

  Launchd plist file
 =========================

-This file is for MacOS X 10.4 and later.
+This file is for Mac OS X 10.4 and later.
 For 10.3 and earlier StartupItems must be used.

 Save it under /Library/LaunchDaemons/ with .plist extension (e.g. org.dovecot.dovecot.plist, following naming conventions of Apple and other vendors).
 Ownership should be root:wheel.